 Gender Inequality Index

 Nepal, officially the Federal Democratic Republic of Nepal, is located in South Asia.
-It is a landlocked country flanked on the north and south by China and India.
+It is a landlocked country flanked on the north and south by China and India respectively.

 Nepal’s ecological zones run east to west about 800 km along its Himalayan axis, 150 to 250 km north to south.
-Nepal is divided into three main geographical regions: Himalayan region, mid hill region and Terai (plain) region.
+The country is divided into three main geographical regions: the Himalayan region, the mid-hill region and the Terai (plain) region.
 The highest point in the country is Mt.
-Everest (8,848 m) which is also the highest mountain of the world.
-The lowest point is in Kechana Kalan in Jhapa (60 m).
+Everest (8,848 m)—which is also the highest peak in the world—whereas the lowest point is in Kechana Kalan in Jhapa (60 m).

 On 21 November 2006, Nepal’s decade-long armed conflict ended with the signing of the Comprehensive Peace Accord (CPA) between the Government and the Communist Party of Nepal (Maoist).
-A central pillar of the accord is the writing of a new constitution that grants equal rights and opportunities to all Nepalese people.
+A central pillar of the accord was the writing of a new constitution that would grant equal rights and opportunities to all Nepalese people.
 In April 2008, elections to the Constituent Assembly (CA) were held.
 The original timeframe of completing the constitution by 28 May 2010 proved too ambitious given the competing political agendas and the need for extensive public consultation.
-As a result the term of the assembly was extended four times and the last deadline was for 27 May 2012 to prepare a draft constitution.
-However the Assembly was not able to produce a constitution and it was dissolved on 27 May 2012.
+As a result, the term of the assembly was extended four times and with 27 May 2012 deemed the final deadline to prepare a draft constitution.
+However, the Assembly was not able to produce a constitution by this date and was subsequently dissolved.

-After a few months' stalemate, the political parties agreed to go for a fresh mandate under an interim election government.
-Elections to the second Constituent Assembly were successfully held on 19 November 2013 and subsequently a new government and a new 601-member Constituent Assembly were formed.
-The CA is now in the process of drafting the long-overdue constitution, which was promulgated by the President on 20 September 2015.
+Following a few months' stalemate, the political parties agreed to go for a fresh mandate under an interim election government.
+Elections to the second Constituent Assembly were successfully held on 19 November 2013, resulting in the formation of a new government and a new 601-member Constituent Assembly.
+This CA was able to deliver the long-overdue constitution, which was promulgated by the President on 20 September 2015.
 The document, however, has provoked mixed reactions, with sections of the population and political groups staging protests against it, and demanding amendments.